articles Ratings /ratings/en/research/articles/230727-analytical-approach-second-party-opinions-use-of-proceeds-12775313 content esgSubNav

 • LMA/APLMA/LSTA's Social Loan Principles (SLPs); and

-• Use of proceeds,
+• Use of proceeds;

-• Process for project evaluation and selection,
+• Process for project evaluation and selection;

-• Management of proceeds, and
+• Management of proceeds; and

 • Reporting.

-For each component relevant to our analysis of the financing, we assess whether the financing meets the minimum requirements for alignment with the corresponding section of the relevant Principles.
+For each component relevant to our analysis of the financing, we assess whether the financing meets the minimum requirements for alignment with the corresponding component of the relevant Principles.
 All relevant analytical components must be aligned to achieve an overall outcome of aligned.

 B. Use-of-proceeds analysis